How to Create a Workflow: A Step-by-Step Guide

 |Customer Support||A CS team workflow could be triggered by the receipt of a service request or inquiry.
 The result of the workflow could be a closed ticket.|

-Step 2: Identify the workflow components
+Step 2: Identify components

 Once the framework of the workflow is established, the next step is to create a list of all the actors, tasks (steps), and information that are required to make the workflow complete.